-According to this study, almonds fight the condition which is related to physical inactivity and obesity and tackle the cardiovascular disease.
+According to this study, almonds fight the condition which is related to physical inactivity and obesity and tackle cardiovascular disease.

 This study involved 65 participants with pre-diabetes, of them 17 were men and 48 were women.
 All participants were in their mid-50s.

-This is in comparison to the group which followed a nut-free diet.
+This is in comparison to the group that followed a nut-free diet.
 According to the lead author of the study, for those people with risk factors for specific chronic diseases, like cardiovascular disease and type 2 diabetes, this is promising.

 The USDA notes that one oz of almonds has:

-This is a fast to-go option for busy days.
+This is a fast-to-go option for busy days.